grimveig/a11y-test-tutorial/instructions/pa11y/command-line.md

 >Do you need to be logged in?

-Some pages requires a user to be logged in in order to access the content.
+Some pages requires a user to be logged in order to access the content.
 <ol>
     <li>Open a browser with dev tools</li>
     <li>Go to the url you want to test</li>